 I was a teacher when I had testicular cancer in 1995.
-Since then I explained the risk of testicular cancer every year in class to make the boys aware.
+Since then, I explained the risk of testicular cancer every year in class to make the boys aware.
 Jan, a former student of mine invited me for coffee in 2006 just to say thank you.
 He said to me: because you made us aware I went to the doctor in time.
 I’ve got testicular cancer too.
 I’m 16 and you saved my life.

 Because of these guys running in #loveyournuts swimwear at the Cape Town Marathon, a guy saw the above photos on Facebook.
 Via the Love your Nuts Facebook page he visited our website and watched the video clips.
 He felt a lump and went to the doctor immediately.
 Just surgery and no chemotherapy needed.
 Thanks to early detection!

 I am blessed that I caught it in the early stages and my CT scans came back clean.
 My biopsy of the remaining testicle also came back clean.
 I have an appointment with the oncologist next week on Tuesday.
 I was wondering if we can meet up for coffee because I am really in the need of some guidance and advice.
 I am grateful that I attended last year’s rally, especially the information session the weekend before where you shared some information about TC and how to check yourself.
-Who knows, if I did not attend that session I probably would not have taken the situation seriously and cancer could have spread.
+Who knows, if I did not attend that session, I probably would not have taken the situation seriously and cancer could have spread.

 Thank you so much for the great work you do.
 I am looking forward to hearing from you.
-Rikus
+Rikus (on the left)

-Torsten thanks so so much for your talk the other night [Pecha Kutcha – Cape Town].
+Torsten, thanks so so much for your talk the other night [Pecha Kutcha – Cape Town].
 It was my favourite of the evening as it was funny – but delivered such an important message.
-I decided to go for a checkup because of it and my GP found two cysts Going to have a scan done at the urologist on Monday.
+I decided to go for a check-up because of it and my GP found two cysts Going to have a scan done at the urologist on Monday.
 He doesn’t think that they’re cancerous but it’s still quite frightening.
 I am so grateful for your reminder and so just wanted to pass along my gratitude.
 Kindly, Ian